Jorsyn/DeliveryPlatform/README.md

-# HotelSearchAutomation
+# Delivery Platform

-A project that searches for hotels and lists number of different rooms
+A project that starts a new delivery request and verifies a past delivery for an online delivery platform

-Prerequisites:
+### **Prerequisites**:

 Having a Google Chrome webdriver located in your computer's path and a matching version of Google Chrome installed.